-Crowns are a dental restoration option that our office offers to cover, strengthen, and improve the appearance and alignment of a damaged tooth.
+Crowns are a dental restoration option that we offer to cover, strengthen, and improve the appearance and alignment of a damaged tooth.
 It is a fixed prosthetic cap that is cemented onto the tooth, after a portion of the tooth is removed to ensure a proper fit, that can be made out of numerous materials.
 They can be made from resin, ceramic, metal, porcelain, or some combination of those.
 All-porcelain crowns are one of the many choices of dental crowns that we provide.

 What to Expect